twinfoundation/framework/packages/cli-core/docs/reference/classes/CLIParam.md

 > `static` **stringValue**(`optionName`, `optionValue`, `allowEnvVar`): `string`

-Check the option to see if it exists.
+Check the option to see if the String exists.

 #### Parameters